michadasis/UniOS-landing-page/README.md

-# aristomate-landing-page
+# UniOS-landing-page
-Landing page for the Aristomate student companion app
+Landing page for UniOS